Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/README.md

 This sample shows how to use the OpenID Connect ASP.Net Core middleware to sign-in users from a single Azure AD tenant.
 The middleware is initialized in the `Startup.cs` file, by passing it the Client ID of the application and the URL of the Azure AD tenant where the application is registered.
 The middleware then takes care of:
 - Downloading the Azure AD metadata, finding the signing keys, and finding the issuer name for the tenant.
 - Processing OpenID Connect sign-in responses by validating the signature and issuer in an incoming JWT, extracting the user's claims, and putting them on ClaimsPrincipal.Current.
-- Integrating with the session cookie ASP.Net 5 middleware to establish a session for the user.
+- Integrating with the session cookie ASP.Net Core middleware to establish a session for the user.

 You can trigger the middleware to send an OpenID Connect sign-in request by decorating a class or method with the `[Authorize]` attribute, or by issuing a challenge,
 ```C#